Slevinski/slevinski.github.io/series/university-of-iowa/entries/relevant-precedents-and-institutional-pathways/handout.md

 What is unusual is not the path.

-What is unusual is that so much of the technical and community asset base already exists while the durable university home still does not.
+What is unusual is that so much of the technical and community asset base already exists while the university home is still catching up.